-Even though Social Security Disability (SSDI) and Supplemental Security Income (SSI) are federal programs, each state is unique in the amount of SSI a person with disabilities can receive, how a denied claim is appealed, and how long a claim takes to be decided.
+Even though Social Security Disability (SSDI) and Supplemental Security Income (SSI) are federal programs, each state differs in how many claims it approves, the amount of SSI a person with disabilities can receive, and how long a claim takes to be decided.

 You can apply for disability in three different ways in Tennessee, depending on the type of benefit you are eligible for.